spipu/linky-reader/README.md

  * RaspBerry PI 3
  * Micro Teleinfo V2.0 USB [link](https://www.tindie.com/products/hallard/micro-teleinfo-v20/)

-You must install a Rasp Debian 10 Buster, with the following packages :
+You must install a Rasp Debian 11 Bullseye, with the following packages :

- * ssh
  * picocom
  * apache2
- * php 7.3 (cli and apache-mod)
+ * php (cli and apache-mod)
  * all classical php extensions

 Your RaspBerry must be connected to your network (using wifi or cable), and accessible with ssh.

-'
 ## How to

 How to test :